manishkandari9/manishkandari9/README.md

 ### 🚀 Quick Bio

 - 🔭 I'm currently working on **Exciting Projects**
-- 🌱 I'm always learning and growing in the tech world
+- 🌱 Always exploring and learning in the tech world.
 - 💬 Ask me about **Python, JavaScript, and Data Structures**
 - 📫 Reach me at: **manishkandari168@gmail.com**
 - ⚡ Fun fact: **I debug code faster than I decide on dinner!**